EECS150/fpga_labs_fa21/lab4/spec/spec.md

 ## Lab Deliverables
 ### Lab Checkoff (due: 11AM, Friday Oct 1st, 2021)
 To checkoff for this lab, have these things ready to show the TA:
-  - Demonstrate the tunable square wave generator on the FPGA (tempo control, reset)
+  - Demonstrate the tunable square wave generator on the FPGA (reset, linear/exponential frequency adjustment)
   - Demonstrate the FSM on the FPGA (FSM with play, reverse play, pause, edit, and reset) No lab report this week!